MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         /// WebResourceResponseReceived event is raised after the WebView has received
         /// and processed the response for a WebResource request.
 The event args
         /// include the WebResourceRequest as committed and the WebResourceResponse
-        /// received, including any additional headers added by the network stack that
+        /// received, not including the Content, but including any additional headers
-        /// were not be included as part of the associated WebResourceRequested event,
+        /// added by the network stack that were not be included as part of the
-        /// such as Authentication headers.
+        /// associated WebResourceRequested event, such as Authentication headers.
         HRESULT add_WebResourceResponseReceived(
             [in] ICoreWebView2WebResourceResponseReceivedEventHandler* eventHandler,
             [out] EventRegistrationToken* token);